brittniwendling/HCI-584X-Project-Summer-2020/README.md

 # StudyStar ⭐️ ReadMe (User’s guide)
+Welcome to StudyStar⭐️ - an app for all your studying needs!
 This is a data-driven TKinter quiz application written in Python 3.7.
 The purpose of StudyStar⭐️ is to allow users to create their own question set .csv files and have a way to have the sets presented back to them in order to quiz themselves on the content.
 This prevents the need of using physical flashcards or things of that nature that require a lot of manual effort.
 The target users for StudyStar are students, professionals, and anyone who needs a resource for studying to reinforce learning material.

-Here are the project file/folder structures: main.py: imports from the stuff module (the local stuff.py file) run_testpak.py: uses a simple package (called testpak) that can be installed via pip.
+Here are the project file/folder structures:

+- main.py: main program for running the StudyStar⭐️Quiz Application.
+Imports from the QuestionsModel and CreateQuizApp module
+- CreateQuizApp.py: primary program flow for StudyStar⭐️Quiz Application
+- QuestionsModel.py: reads from a .csv file a user selects and creates list of question objects to run through the app
+- questions csv files folder: folder that includes 3 examples of .csv question set files, as well as a place for users to save their created .csv question sets

 # Requirements
 In order to run the program, it is recommended to have Python 3.7.
 All of the packages in this project are part of the Python Standard Library and should not require separate installations.
-Here is a list of the Python Standard Library packages and modules used: tkinter datetime time csv random
+Here is a list of the Python Standard Library packages and modules used:

+1. tkinter
+2. datetime
+3. time
+4. csv
+5. random

 # Installation
-No additional packages required on install.
+No additional packages are required on install.

 # Usage
-main.py: run in the project root folder, so it can import from QuestionsModel.py and CreateQuizApp.py
+First, clone the project file. main.py: run in the project root folder.
+Open an OSterminal, use cd to jump to the project root folder, and give main.py to a python interpreter: "python main.py", so it can import from QuestionsModel.py and CreateQuizApp.py.

+To begin using StudyStar⭐️, users will need to have create .csv files storing question sets prior to starting the application.
+The structuring requirements for these .csv files to work properly with the application are described below.
+To see an example of what this structuring looks like, please see the 3 .csv file exmaples located in the "questions csv files" folder in the root project folder.
+You are encouraged to save the .csv files you create in this folder as well.

+.csv file structuring guidelines:
+1. Have the first row of the .csv file be a header row with the names "Question", "Choice 1", Choice 2", Choice 3", Choice 4", "Correct Answer".
+Although it is technically possible to have more than 4 "Choice" options, it is not recommended, due to keeping the GUI clean and quiz clean from complications.
+2. Type your questions in the "Question" column.
+The app will use this column to present this back as the question while taking the quiz.
+You can type them in whatever formatting/wording works best for you.
+Some examples:
+        - The unit of charge is called the _____.
+        - The symbol Mn on the periodic table stands for:
+        - 100 + 100 = ?
+        - Who founded Apple?
+3. Type your question answer options in the "Choice" columns.
+The app will use these columns to present the content back in radio buttons displaying answers to choose from while taking the quiz.
+4. Type the correct answer out of the options in the "Correct Answer" column.
+The "Correct Answer" column designates the correct answer and is what the application uses to know if the user selected an answer correctly or incorrectly.
+5. Save your .csv file anywhere on your computer (not required, but recommended to save all files in in the actual project root folder called "questions csv files") with a name that describes the study question set, such as "science_exam7", "math_quiz2", "english_test1", etc.

+### NOTE: You can add as many questions to the .csv file as you like.
+The app will run through however many are in the file, whether that number be 5, 50, 100, etc. ###

-After creating .csv files storing question sets, StudyStar allows users to select which .csv file they would like to run through the application.
+To start studying, please click the “Load File and Start Quiz” button.
+This button will open up a file selector where you can choose any .csv file you created (structured as described in the previous steps) to fun through the app.
+StudyStar⭐️ allows users to select which .csv file they would like to run through the application.
 The application will populate with the selected .csv file with the appropriate questions and answers.
-The alternative is to have the user start your app via a ​ command line interface
-(CLI)
-​
-using a terminal.
-●
-The user still needs to clone your project and be able to "jump" into that folder in the command line.
-They also need to have all prerequisites installed!
-They would open a OS terminal (cmd.exe or PowerShell on Windows, terminal on Mac), use cd to jump to the project root folder (e.g.
-​
-cd
-/Users/chris/Desktop/MyCoolApp
-​
-) and give your main.py to a python
-interpreter:
-​
-python main.py
-●
-This would be the equivalent of you hitting Run with main.py in your IDE and any print() and input() would happen via the OS terminal.

-1. Download quizapp.py and the CSV files.
-2. Run quizapp.py.
-Make sure you have write access to the directory this is run from!
-3. The app will automatically create `quizapp.sqlite` using the CSV files and seed it with fake player scores.
-4. Answer questions.
-When a question has multiple correct answers, your response can be separated any way you please; the script doesn't differentiate between `A, B` or `ba`.

-# Code Examples
-If your project code is meant to be integrated into python code, you should list at least a few usage examples that can be copy/pasted and run.
-For more complex cases, consider writing a separate tutorial (put it and its code into a separate folder called tutorial).
-Here, I’ll just give one of the functions that my package defines:
-# use the evenOdd function
-from testpak import evenOdd
-x = int(input("Enter a number:"))
-print(x, "is",  evenOdd(x))

-# Known issues
-As of 08/07/20, there are no known bugs.

-# Acknowledgments
-Thanks to Dr. Chris Harding, Iowa State University, for his teaching, guidance, and assistance with this project.

-Welcome to StudyStar⭐️ - an app for all your studying needs!
-To begin studying, please click the “Load File and Start Quiz” button.
-This button will open up a file selector where you can choose any .csv file to fun through the app.
-Please see the ReadMe.md for full information on how the file will need to be structured in order to work properly with the app.

-After you choose your .csv file to load, StudyStar⭐️  will automatically begin the quiz.
+After choosing your .csv file to load, StudyStar⭐️ will automatically begin the quiz.
 One questions will be shown at a time, where you will choose your answer and click the “Check Answer” button.
 You will then be provided with feedback on whether your answer was correct.
 A progress bar is shown at the bottom of the quiz, which shows you real-time feedback of your progress towards finishing the quiz.
 Once you answer all of the questions, you will be shown how many questions you got right and your total score!
 Exit the quiz at any point by clicking the “Quit Quiz” button in the top right corner.

+# Known issues
+As of 08/07/20, there are no known bugs.

+# Acknowledgments
+Thanks to Dr. Chris Harding, Iowa State University, for his teaching and guidance with this project.